Alaska Balance of State Continuum of Care Grant Program

 CoC Grant Local Competition

-The Alaska Balance of State CoC Grant Program Local Competition for FFY24 has officially launched.
+The Alaska Balance of State CoC Grant Program Local Competition for FFY25 has officially launched.

 Click on the links below

-Link for e-snaps TA Sessions HERE - Wednesdays from 2pm to 3pm: September 25, October 2, 9, and 16
+Link for e-snaps TA Sessions HERE - Tuesdays from 2pm to 3pm: December 23 and 30, and January 6

 CoC Grant Resources

-Click HERE to access the recording of AKCH2’s initial esnaps TA session on 10/2/24 (you may need this Passcode: 0U$E@TSp)
+Click HERE to access the recording of AKCH2’s initial esnaps TA session (when it becomes available)

 Sample template MOU for Healthcare partnerships

-Helpful Resources will be available (as soon as they are released by HUD) by clicking on the links below:
+Helpful Resources will be available (as soon as they are released by HUD) by clicking on the links below (links will be active when they are available):

 CoC Grant Funding Recommendations